jvkumar101/CNN_CIFAR10/README.md

 ## Implementation Details:
 Implemented a CNN architecture tailored to the CIFAR-10 dataset, comprising multiple convolutional and pooling layers followed by fully connected layers for classification.
-Employed data preprocessing techniques such as normalization and augmentation to enhance model performance and robustness.
+Employed data preprocessing techniques such as L2 regularization, dropout layers, batch normalization and data augmentation to enhance model performance and robustness.
 Utilized techniques like mini-batch gradient descent and Adam optimization for efficient model training.